predExpectiles {ExtremeRisks} | R Documentation |

 bias=TRUE

-is estimated using formula (4.2) of Haan et al. (2016).
+thenis estimated using formula (4.2) of Haan et al. (2016).
 This is used by the LAWS and QB estimators.
-Furthermore, the\tau'_n
+Furthermore, the

 –th quantile is estimated using the formula in page 330 of de Haan et al. (2016).
 This provides a bias corrected version of the Weissman estimator.
 This is used by the QB estimator.
 However, in this case the asymptotic variance is not estimated using the formula in Haan et al. (2016) Theorem 4.2.
-Instead, for simplicity the asymptotic variance is estimated by the formula in Corollary 3.8, with serial dependent observations, and\hat{\gamma}^2
+Instead, for simplicity the asymptotic variance is estimated by the formula in Corollary 3.8, with serial dependent observations, and

-with independent observation (see e.g. de Drees 2000, for the details).-
+with independent observation (see e.g. de Drees 2000, for the details).

 k

-is the value of the so-called intermediate sequencek_n
+oris the value of the so-called intermediate sequence

 .
-Its represents a sequence of positive integers such thatk_n \to \infty
+Its represents a sequence of positive integers such that

 .
-Practically, whentau=NULL
+Practically, when

 andmethod='LAWS'